nexient-llc/tf-module-skeleton/README.md

 #### Overriding Make Behavior

-When run, `make` will look for a file called `.cafenv` in the repository root.
+When run, `make` will look for a file called `.lcafenv` in the repository root.
 This file if present will be included, and it can be used to override variables without altering the [Makefile](Makefile).
-A few examples of variables that can be substituted are commented out in [the file](.cafenv).
+A few examples of variables that can be substituted are commented out in [the file](.lcafenv).

 #### Module Configuration